 Each has their pros and cons, however WordPress will allow more flexibility as you can get into the code and changes things if necessary (or hire someone to help) whereas the website builders may be limited in this aspect.

 As a Canadian blogger/business, it may make sense to look for a .ca domain, however, don’t be discouraged if your first pick isn’t available.

-Other options include .net, .info, .co, .io, etc. and almost any of those can easily be purchased either directly through your website builder, or through a Canadian hosting provider like HostPapa, CanSpace Solutions or Green Geeks which also offers domain registration services.
+Alternatively, other options include .net, .info, .co, .io, etc. and almost any of those can easily be purchased either directly through your website builder, or through a Canadian hosting provider like WHC, HostPapa or CanSpace Solutions, that offers domain names in Canada.

 When you purchase a domain directly through your web building platform, the web builder will be your domain host.